Max Kless

 Tempting lens for AI ethics.
 If the system behaves like judgment, perhaps it is judgment.

-But bail is not just behavior.
+But bail isn’t just behavior.
 Bail is state power.

 Judgment carries reasons that can be argued with.
 It sits inside procedures that recognize fallibility.
 It assigns responsibility when harm occurs.